A "Super High Speed Steel" Not suitable for knives.

-Many think this applies only to slipjoint knives, I feel that this term should include any style of folding knife that was made before 1960.
+Many think this applies only to slipjoint knives, I feel that this term should include any style of knife that was made before 1960.
 There is even a distinctive look to traditional fixed blade knives.

-A two bladed knife, most commonly with both blades at the same end, the blades often a drop point and a long spey blade.
+A two bladed knife, most commonly with both blades at the same end, the blades often a clip point and a long spey blade, sheepsfoot or wharncliffe.
 The exception to the blades being at the same end is the Muskrat Trapper which always has a blade at each end.

 Used in small quantities in several steels used in handmade knives.
 Helps to produce a fine, dense grain structure.
 Expressed as W.

 Turkish Clip Blade

 A very distinctive blade shape that has a very long clip, even more than a California Clip; also has a curved edge.